bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 > You-know-who?

 ###Conclusion
 Shadowing is not harmful in the same way that mutable variables are harmful.
 It's not going to jack up your parallel work.
-Shadowing does create a potential pitfall though, and it adds a diligence requirement (always a bad thing) when using pattern matching.
+Shadowing does create a potential pitfall though, and it adds a diligence requirement (*always a bad thing*) when using pattern matching.

 This is an ugly wart on a beautiful language.
+Fortunately, there is a solution that is well proven, and it doesn't require Elixir to beak its v1.0 contracts.
+In Erlang, if you write a `case` in which a pattern will never match you get a warning
+{% highlight erlang %}
+Warning: this clause cannot match because a previous clause at line 11 always matches
+{% endhighlight %}

+If Elixir were to do the same everyone wins (except Voldemort).